Your Seattle, WA

 Determining the Best Interests of a Child in a Custody Dispute in Seattle, WA

-Determining the Best Interests of a Child in a Custody Dispute The courts encourage parents to co-parent effectively and develop a parenting plan.
-A parenting plan provides the details of the arrangement.
+Determining the Best Interests of a Child in a Custody Dispute The courts encourage parents to co-parent effectively and develop a parenting plan, which provides the details of the arrangement.
 It is a legally enforceable agreement incorporated in the court’s final order.

 However, if parents cannot agree on terms, the court must decide.
 Judges base their decisions on the best interests of the child.